datadesk/django-for-data-analysis-nicar-2016/README.md

   - **gt_30_days**, **gt_90_days**, **gt_180_days**, **more_than_one_year** - Different booleans to make it easy to access cases of a certain age.

-Then, let's load the complaints data:
+Then, let's load the complaints data using a custom management command you can see here: [building_and_safety/management/commands/load_complaints.py](https://github.com/datadesk/django-for-data-analysis-nicar-2015/blob/master/building_and_safety/management/commands/load_complaints.py)

 ```bash
 $ python manage.py load_complaints
 ```

-Take a look at the management command, located in [building_and_safety/management/commands/load_complaints.py](https://github.com/datadesk/django-for-data-analysis-nicar-2015/blob/master/building_and_safety/management/commands/load_complaints.py)
+The city provides two CSVs of data -- one for open cases and another for closed.
 This command creates a Complaint record for every row in our two csvs.
 Note that instead of saving every individual record as it's loaded, we use Django's bulk_create method to create them in batches of 500.
-This saves a ton of time as we're not hitting the database for every row in the CSV.
+This saves time because we're not hitting the database for every row in the CSV.

 ## What are we looking at here?
 Exploring the data ##
 We can use basic Django commands to get a feel of the data we're looking at.